GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdpmodeler.rst

 .. only:: not man

-    grdpmodeler - Evaluate a plate model on a geographic grid
+    grdpmodeler - Evaluate a plate motion model on a geographic grid

 Synopsis
 --------